Conversational BI

 Dashboard adoption stops at the dashboard

 Adoption metrics for most Power BI deployments look good at launch and drop sharply within three months.
 The users who persist are the ones comfortable with data visualisation.
 Everyone else reverts to spreadsheets and email chains.
-The problem is the interface — charts and filters require a mental model that most business users haven't been trained to use.
+The problem is the interface — charts and filters require a mental model that most business users have not been trained to use.

 The semantic model exists but only three people know how to query it